 So, do you think you and I can learn a thing or two about content creation from the people who create magazines?

-Find out which magazines are popular in your industry, which magazines your audience members are reading and subscribing to.
+Find out which magazines are popular in your industry and which magazines your audience members are reading and subscribing to.

 If you've been entrenched in your industry for some time, then you're probably subscribed to at least one or more of these magazines yourself and you probably know which magazines are popular in your industry.

-But if not, or if you want to explore and discover other magazines, then there's a way to do that.
+But if not, or if you want to explore and discover other magazines, then there are several ways to do that.

-I already mentioned going to your local bookstore and just browsing the magazine racks there to look for magazines in your industry.
+I already mentioned going to your local bookstore and simply browsing the magazine racks there to look for magazines in your industry.

 If you don't want to leave the house, there's an online source that I really like